keymanapp/keyboards/release/p/pt_international/README.md

 -----------

 Portuguese (International) is a keyboard layout made for users familiar with the US keyboard who want to type in Portuguese.
-Unlike the traditional Portuguese layout, it doesn't use dead keys for accents, allowing users to type accented characters easier.
+Unlike the traditional Portuguese layout, it doesn't use dead keys for accents, allowing users to type accented characters easily.

 Links
 -----